interacto/angular-session/experiment.md

 Editing the text of the `textarea` HTML element must change `dataService.text`.

 A precision: do this action when the textarea is idle for 1 second.
-For example: the user writes a sequence of words and then stops for more than 1 second, so that `dataService.text` is updated.
+For example: the user writes a sequence of letters and then stops for more than 1 second, so that `dataService.text` is updated.

-This is a mainstream optimisation that implement in many coding or text processing tools to limit the number of editing actions.
+This is a mainstream optimisation that implement many code/text processing tools to limit the number of editing actions.

+You have 20 minutes max for this exercise.

 **Question 1** Implement this feature without considering undo/redo.
 Commit locally your code to keep the changes in this history with the message `2 q1` (do not forget to add new files to git, if you created new files).